The Best Exercises For Your Thyroid (Do These & Avoid the Rest)

 If you’ve been exercising for a long period of time and your body is already accustomed to HIIT training then you can keep doing it.

-But if you are someone that is just starting out, it would most likely be best for you to start out at an intensity of around 40 to 50%.
+But if you are someone who is just starting out, it would most likely be best for you to start out at an intensity of around 40 to 50%.

 This is because, again, you really don’t want to do anything to lower your T3 levels and you want to give your body some time to acclimate to these new levels.